quantbrothers/docs/FixApiDocumentation/source/index.html.md

 bid|price|Innermost bid
 ask|price|Innermost ask
-last|price|The price at which the last order executed timestamp|time|The timestamp at which this information was valid
+last|price|The price at which the last order executed timestamp|long|The timestamp at which this information was valid

 ## Orderbook